raspberrypilearning/sensing-space/lesson-5/lesson.md

 ## Plenary

-- Have students discuss what they think would happen to the force of gravity on a spinning Spacestation as you moved close to the axis of spin.
+- Have students discuss what they think would happen to the force of gravity on a spinning Space station as you moved close to the axis of spin.